MicrosoftDocs/Advertising-docs/BingAds/reporting-service/geographicperformancereportrequest.md

 ---
-title: GeographicPerformanceReportRequest Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: GeographicPerformanceReportRequest Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a geographic performance report request.
 ---
-# GeographicPerformanceReportRequest Data Object
+# GeographicPerformanceReportRequest Data Object - Reporting
 Defines a geographic performance report request.
 Use this report to see where your traffic is coming from: the physical location of the people searching for your ad or the locations people are searching for.
 You can then validate whether your location targeting strategy is successful and identify opportunities to improve.

 You can request impressions, clicks, spend, and average cost-per-click for each ad group, organized into columns that show the location used to serve ads.